Alien vs. Predator (film): Development

 The concept of Alien vs. Predator originated from the Aliens versus Predator comic book in 1989 and subsequent novelisations and novels.
 It was also hinted at when an Alien skull appeared in a trophy case aboard the Predator ship in Predator 2.
 Shortly after the release of Predator 2, Predator co-writer Jim Thomas discussed the possibilities of a Predator franchise and commented on the prospect of a crossover film, stating, "I think Predator vs. Alien is a good idea that will probably never happen".
 Screenwriter Peter Briggs created the original spec screenplay in 1990–1991, which was based on the first comic series.
 In 1991, he successfully pitched the concept to 20th Century Fox, who owned the film franchises, although the company did not move forward with the project until 2002; a video game produced by Capcom as a tie-in to the unmade film saw independent release in 1994.
 The project was delayed chiefly because the studio was working on Alien Resurrection.
 A draft penned by James DeMonaco and Kevin Fox described as "pretty much word-for-word like the Dark Horse comic book" was rejected by producer John Davis, who hoped to give the film an original approach by setting it on Earth.

-As there were six producers between the film franchises, Predator producer John Davis had difficulty securing the rights as the producers were worried about a film featuring the two creatures.
+As there were six producers between the film franchises, Davis had difficulty securing the rights as the producers were worried about a film featuring the two creatures.
 Paul W. S. Anderson pitched Davis a story he worked on for eight years, adapting the Machiko Noguchi series, and showed him concept art created by Randy Bowen.
 Impressed with Anderson's idea, Davis thought the story was like Jaws in that it "just drew you in, it drew you in".
 Anderson started to work on the film after completing the script for Resident Evil: Apocalypse, with Shane Salerno co-writing.
 Salerno spent six months writing the shooting script, finished its development, and stayed on for revisions throughout the film's production.
 Dan O'Bannon and Ronald Shusett received story credit on the film based on elements from their work on the original Alien.